Jesse Winker Player Props: Brewers vs. Phillies

-The Milwaukee Brewers, including Jesse Winker and his .320 slugging percentage in past 10 games, including two extra-base hits but no home run), battle starter Aaron Nola and the Philadelphia Phillies at Citizens Bank Park, Tuesday at 6:40 PM ET.
+On Thursday, Jesse Winker (.375 on-base percentage in past 10 games, 56 points above season-long percentage) and the Milwaukee Brewers face the Philadelphia Phillies, whose starting pitcher will be Taijuan Walker.
+First pitch is at 12:35 PM ET.

-In his previous game he had a one-hit showing (1-for-4) against the Reds.
+In his previous game he had a hitless showing (0-for-4) against the Phillies.

 Jesse Winker Game Info & Props vs. the Phillies